thoughtdealership/legalmattic/Privacy-Policy.md

 Your privacy is critically important to us.
 At Thought Dealership, we have a few fundamental principles:

-*   We store your GitHub username.
+*   We store your GitHub username and your email address.
 This is the only personal information that we collect about you through the operation of our services.
-*   We store personal information for only as long as we have a reason to keep it.
+*   We store personal information for only as long as you use our services.
+*   We never share your email address with third parties.
+Email communication is disabled by default.
 *   We aim for full transparency on how we gather, use, and share your personal information.

 Below is our Privacy Policy, which incorporates and clarifies these principles.